-Whether I was sitting on a balcony watching the sunset, wandering through town or swimming in the cool blue water, I was never bored
+Whether I was sitting on a balcony watching the sunset, and think about sunset quotes, wandering through town or swimming in the cool blue water, I was never bored

 Indonesia is a country with more than 17,000 islands!
 With that many islands, there is going to be some world class beaches.
 However, Indonesia is one of the hottest spots in Southeast Asia for beach lovers.